Aminé: Personal life

+Aminé had a romantic relationship with singer Kehlani, which he mentions in his 2017 song "DR. WHOEVER".

 Political views

-Aminé is an open critic of former U.S. President Donald Trump.
+Aminé is an open critic of former and current U.S. President Donald Trump.
 During Aminé's television debut on The Tonight Show Starring Jimmy Fallon on November 15, 2016, Aminé performed a remixed version of the song "Caroline".
 At the end of the performance, Aminé performed a verse dedicated to the results of the 2016 United States presidential election saying the lines:

 9/11, a day that we never forgetting, 11/9, a day that we all regrettin', If my president is Trump then it's relevant enough to talk 'bout it on TV and not give a...
 I'm black, and I'm proud my skin is brown and I'm loud, everybody love it when a rapper tells some lies well that ain't me, homie, I guess that's a surprise America wanna act all happy and holy but deep down inside they're like Brad and Jolie, Caroline divine and I won't get specific, Club Banana the illest and it's too terrific, You can never make America great again, all you ever did was make this country hate again.

 When speaking about Trump's immigration policy during the 2016 presidential campaign, Aminé said, "My parents are immigrants to this country, they came to this country for a better opportunity just like everyone else."

+In October 2023, Aminé signed an open letter calling for President Joe Biden to push for an end to the bombing of the Gaza Strip amid the Gaza war and for a humanitarian corridor into Gaza to be established for humanitarian aid.